deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-spark-data-howto.md

 JavaRDD<DataSet> rddDataSetClassification = rddWritables.map(new DataVecDataSetFunction(labelIndex, numLabelClasses, false));
 ```

-However, if this dataset was for regression instead, with again 6 total columns, 3 feature columns (positions 0, 1 and 2) and 3 label columns (positions 3, 4 and 5) we could load it using the same process as above, but changing the last 3 lines to:
+However, if this dataset was for regression instead, with again 6 total columns, 3 feature columns (positions 0, 1 and 2 in the file rows) and 3 label columns (positions 3, 4 and 5) we could load it using the same process as above, but changing the last 3 lines to:

 ```
 int firstLabelColumn = 3;   //First column index for label